This product is discontinued.

 • CCDOPS version 5 Software Included

 Rather than using a low cost, high noise CMOS sensor, the ST-I uses a high quality, low noise, ON SEMI KAI-340 CCD with a read noise of only 9e-.
-This is the same CCD used as the guiding sensor in the STX series cameras and in the AllSky-340 cameras.
 The array is 640 x 480 pixels at 7.4 microns square.
 Anti-blooming is standard.
 On-chip binning is available for 14.8 micron pixels if desired.
 Various sub-frame modes may be used to speed-up the focus and download rates.
 A full frame high resolution image will update at the rate of approximately 5 frames per second.
 In addition to full-frame, half-frame and quarter-frame modes, the user may select a sub-frame region of interest (ROI) of any size located anywhere on the CCD.
 In focus mode, using a 20 x 20 pixel box the update rate is greater than 20 frames per second.
-This sensor is available in monochrome or color.

 ON SEMI describes the performance of this CCD: “Designed for demanding imaging applications, this sensor has additional features including electronic shuttering, peak QE (quantum efficiency) of 55%, extremely low noise and low dark current.
 These features give this sensor exceptional sensitivity and make it ideal for machine vision, scientific, surveillance, and other computer input applications.”